eashocking/CC-project/README.md

-# Creating a Web Scraping Program
+# Description
-* This will be an introduction on how to create a basic web scraping program
+* This is an introduction on how to create a basic web scraping program.
+We will go over how to install packages that aid in retrieving HTML, parsing the information, then, utilizing a Python based coding platform, combine it together to be able to produce concise and organized information.

 # Operating System Used
 * Windows 11